newrelic/repolinter-action/README.md

 ```
 type:issue repo:<the current repo> state:open creator:<username> label:<label-name> sort:author-date-desc
 ```
 If no issues are returned by this query, repolinter-action will create a new one.
-If more than one issue is returned by this query, repolinter-action will edit the first one (most recently created) and close the others.
+If more than one issue is returned by this query, repolinter-action will edit the first one (most recently created) and ignore the others.

 ## Contributing